zenorocha/liferay-learn/docs/dxp/7.2.x/en/installation-and-upgrades/04-upgrading-liferay/02-upgrading-the-database.md

 # Upgrading the Database

 Upgrading the database is the most significant part of the process in upgrading to DXP 7.2.
-It involves several steps of preparation which are outlined below.
+It involves several steps outlined below.

 Here are the general database upgrade topics: